 Psychotherapy is an effective treatment for mental health issues like anxiety, depression, stress, body-image, self-esteem, sexuality, relationship difficulties and healing trauma.
 It is a healing opportunity to deepen your connection with yourself and others and to increase spontaneity, autonomy and intimacy.
 We work with repetitive patterns and life scripts which you might be unconsciously living out.

 Jo has been working as a psychotherapist for over 20 years.
 Her back ground is in Relational Transactional Analysis and Somatic Psychotherapy.
 She works with individuals, couples and groups.

-Psychotherapy works effectively with one or some of the areas below
+Psychotherapy works effectively with the following areas and more....

 Anxiety and Depression